Ibadan Republic: Economy

-more than 18 miles in circumfere.."
+more than 18 miles in circumference..."

 Decline

 Unlike the Oyo Empire, Ibadan lacked traditional and religious legitimacy, hindering its ability to gain widespread acceptance of its rule.

-And the empire's eventual downfall was brought about by a combination of internal and external pressures.
+The empire's eventual downfall was brought about by a combination of internal and external pressures.
 Ibadan's increasingly oppressive rule over its tributary states fueled resentment and sparked rebellions, most notably the Ekitiparapo revolt also known as the Kiriji War.

-The Kiriji War, Triggered by the beheading of an Ibadan representative in Okemesi for allegedly disrupting a religious festival, the war was essentially a struggle for independence waged by Ibadan's tributary states.
-Tired of Ibadan's oppressive rule, the Ekiti, Ijesa, Igbomina, Yagba,and Akoko people formed the Ekitiparapo Confederacy, a formidable alliance that challenged Ibadan's dominance.
+The Kiriji War, triggered by the beheading of an Ibadan representative in Okemesi for allegedly disrupting a religious festival, was essentially a struggle for independence waged by Ibadan's tributary states.
+Tired of Ibadan's oppressive rule, the Ekiti, Ijesa, Igbomina, Yagba, and Akoko people formed the Ekitiparapo Confederacy, a formidable alliance that challenged Ibadan's dominance.
 Initially, Ibadan, with its superior military strength and the support of Oyo, seemed poised to crush the rebellion.
-However, the Ekitiparapo forces, bolstered by the acquisition of modern breech-loading firearms such as the Snider rifles, Martini-Henry rifles, and Winchester repeaters from their kinsmen in Lagos and covert support from the Alaafin of Oyo (who feared Ibadan's growing power), put up a fierce resistance.
+However, the Ekitiparapo forces, bolstered by the acquisition of modern breech-loading firearms such as Snider rifles, Martini-Henry rifles, and Winchester repeaters from their kinsmen in Lagos and covert support from the Alaafin of Oyo (who feared Ibadan's growing power), put up a fierce resistance.

 The war reached a stalemate by 1880, with both sides establishing fortified camps that evolved into virtual cities.
 The conflict, characterized by its prolonged sieges and devastating battles, became a war of attrition, draining the resources of both sides.
 Ibadan's traditional military tactics, relying on superior numbers and the use of cavalry, proved less effective in the face of the Ekitiparapo's modern weaponry and the difficult terrain.
 The war not only exposed the limitations of Ibadan's military but also highlighted the deep-seated resentment against its rule.

 The influx of refugees to Ibadan during the war further strained its resources and exacerbated internal tensions, highlighting the challenges faced by the empire during this tumultuous period.
 While Ibadan was able to prevent a defeat, the war significantly weakened its power and prestige, paving the way for British intervention and the eventual demise of the empire.
 The British treaties of 1886 and 1893 curtailed Ibadan's autonomy, leading to its absorption into the British colony.

 Its rapid growth and emphasis on military might, though initially successful, ultimately proved unsustainable in the face of internal dissent, external pressures, and the changing political landscape of 19th-century Yorubaland.